A Closer Look at Prototype Classifier for Few-shot Image Classification: Theoretical Analysis of Prototype Classifier in Terms of Variance of Norm of Feature Vectors

 \subsection{Feature-Transformation Methods}

-We hypothesize from Theorem \ref{theorem_main} that in addition to a feature-transformation method related to \eqref{eq:variance_norm}, eliminating the affect from the difference in the distribution shape among classes and lowering the ratio of between-class variance to within-class variance can improve the performance of a prototype classifier.
+We hypothesize from Theorem \ref{theorem_main} that in addition to a feature-transformation method related to \eqref{eq:variance_norm}, lowering the ratio of between-class variance to within-class variance can improve the performance of a prototype classifier.
+As shown in Figure \ref{fig:bound_term} left in experimantal analysis, the value of \eqref{eq:variance_diff} is relatively small compared to \eqref{eq:variance_norm} and \eqref{eq:variance_ratio}.
 Regarding \eqref{eq:mean_diff}, the ratio of the Euclidean distance between the class mean vectors and the between-class variance is supposed to be constant.
-Thus, we focus on the transformation methods relating to \eqref{eq:variance_norm}, \eqref{eq:variance_diff} and \eqref{eq:variance_ratio}.
-We analyze the following feature-transformation methods: $L_2$-normalization ($L_2$-norm), variance-normalization, LDA, EST, and EST+$L_2$-norm.
-We show the detail of each method in Section \ref{sec:list_of_methods_detail} due to lack of space.
+Thus, we focus on transformation methods related to \eqref{eq:variance_norm} and \eqref{eq:variance_ratio}.
+We analyze four feature-transformation methods: $L_2$-normalization ($L_2$-norm), EST,LDA, EST+$L_2$-norm and LDA+$L_2$-norm.
+We give the details on each method in Section \ref{sec:list_of_methods_detail} due to lack of space.